Free cookie consent management tool by TermsFeed System Requirements

 Mobile devices

-All supported versions of the Appian Mobile app are listed in the Product Release History.
+All supported versions of the Appian Mobile app are listed in Mobile Support.

 The latest version of the Appian mobile app is always backward-compatible with previous supported Appian versions, so we encourage you to upgrade to take advantage of new features and enhancements.